Offline Field Reporting App: Capture Daily Reports Without Internet

 Voice recording works entirely offline.
 BuildLog uses your device microphone to capture audio and stores the recording as a binary blob in IndexedDB.
 The original audio file is preserved as an evidentiary record and is never modified after capture.

-When you sync, the audio file is uploaded to secure cloud storage and then processed by AI transcription.
+When you sync, the audio file is uploaded to secure cloud storage and then processed for transcription.
 The transcribed text is added to your report alongside the original recording.
 This means you can walk a job site, describe what you see, and have a complete written report waiting when you return to connectivity.
 For teams doing oil and gas daily log work in remote fields, this is the fastest way to document operations.
+And because the original audio is preserved, the super's actual words remain available if anyone ever needs to verify what was said on site.

 GPS hardware on your phone operates independently of cell signal and WiFi.
 When you take a photo through BuildLog while offline, the app captures your GPS coordinates directly from the device hardware and attaches them to the photo metadata along with a timestamp.